Meg Lee Chin: Pigface

 Chin contributed tracks for Underground, Inc. releases such as the 2004 release of What's the Word, Volume One, featuring Jello Biafra, Mike Ladd, among others.
-Other works include a remix album Junkies and Snakes, also released on Invisible, along with some remixed covers of Ministry, David Bowie and Dead Kennedys tracks.
+Other works include a remix album Junkies and Snakes, also released on Invisible, along with remixed covers of Ministry, David Bowie and Dead Kennedys tracks.

+Signed to Invisible for five years, she left the label in 2002.